 At our left, we saw from afar the modern Poya bridge that connects Murtenstrasse with Bernstrasse as part of the H182 main road.
-At our right, we found La Tour des Chats (Cats Tower) that is one of the medieval towers adjacent to the medieval fortification of Fribourg.
+At our right, we found La Tour des Chats (Cats Tower) which is one of the medieval towers adjacent to the medieval fortification of Fribourg.

 Since the city of Fribourg is built along the banks of a river, it does explain many bridges crossing that body of water.
 One of the two modern bridges we crossed was the Zaehringan bridge.

-This version of an arched double deck bridge was built in 1924 that replaced an obsolete suspension-type bridge, which used to be the longest in the world until 1849.
+This version of an arched double-deck bridge was built in 1924 that replaced an obsolete suspension-type bridge, which used to be the longest in the world until 1849.